ortfero/confetti/README.md

 ## Info

-* Support for date and time in UTC
-* Support for time duration
 * Support for arrays, tables, inline tables
 * Keys and section names are case insensitive (downcased)
 * Keys are ASCII-only, but values can be UTF-8